CristinaMariaMitrache/CristinaM/README.md

 <h3>1.4 Test Design</h3>

 Functional test cases were created in Zephyr Squad based on the analysis of the specifications.
-The test cases can be accessed here **(inserati linkul catre fisierul cu testele, in format pdf, word sau csv)**
+The test cases can be accessed here [Untitled 1.pdf](https://github.com/user-attachments/files/16404391/Untitled.1.pdf)

 <h3>1.5 Test Implementation</h3>